gulama2008/Shopper-Helper/README.md

 ## Description

-This application is a shopping assist tool designed for shoppers to easily createm their shopping list, viewing item status, tracking shopping history, set up their favourite/commonly bought items and shops, and checking the statistics for their shopping trends.
+Shopper-Helper is a shopping assist tool designed for shoppers to easily create their shopping list, viewing item status, tracking shopping history, set up their favourite/commonly bought items and shops, and checking the statistics for their shopping trends.

 ## Table of Contents